LionWeb-io/lionweb-typescript/packages/delta-protocol-impl/README.md

 After having established a participation through signing on, the model available through `lionWebClient.model` can be manipulated.
 Adding and deleting partitions is done through the `.addPartition(<partition>)` and `.deletePartition(<partition>)` methods.
-Changes made to the model are propagated to the effective delta handler – see the explanation of `instantiateDeltaHandlerForwardingTo` above –, and eventually to the LionWeb repository, as commands.
+Changes made to the model are propagated to the effective delta receiver – see the explanation of `instantiateDeltaReceiverForwardingTo` above –, and eventually to the LionWeb repository, as commands.

 When you are finished with a client, you can disconnect it from the repository as follows: